domrout/python-twitter-wrapper/README.markdown

 To ease the creation of access tokens for the Twitter API, a script is supplied.
 Run:

-    authenticate_twitter_cherrrypy
+    authenticate_twitter_cherrypy

 To create the yaml files which will hold the application configuration.
-You will need to edit config.yaml to reflect you consumer key.
+You will need to edit config.yaml to reflect your consumer key.
 If you do not have a consumer key, get one from twitter at https://dev.twitter.com/apps/new

 Run the script again; a web browser should open for you to authenticate with Twitter.
 After